teal-language/tl/docs/src/compiler_options.md

 will use the Lua version you use with LuaRocks, so it will default to that Lua's version.

+The `tl run` command loads the code it generates into the Lua VM it is running on, so unless you set `--gen-target` it targets that exact version.

 If you require the `tl` Lua module and use the `tl.loader()`, it will do the implicit version selection, picking the right choice based on the Lua version you're running it on.